denten-books/plain-text/4-format.md

 desk?
 The dissimilarity between the two domains---of animals and of furniture---prevents productive congruence.[^ln4-carroll]

-This may be good moment to pause and to take stock of these initial preliminary remarks.
+This may be good moment to pause and to take stock of these preliminary remarks.
 I observe first that the design of modern human--computer interfaces makes heavy use of metaphor in the mode of "conceptual blending."
 Second, I locate the idea of "conceptual blending" within the lineage of literary poetics.
 The work of researchers in human--computer interaction like John Carroll and Stuart Card relies on insight from cognitive linguists like George Lakoff and Mark Johnson.
-The conceptual or cognitive blending school pioneered by Lakoff and Johnson in turn represents a development of metaphor theory with roots in the works of Percy Shelley, Viktor Shklovsky, and I.E.
+The conceptual or cognitive blending school pioneered by Lakoff and Johnson in turn represents a development of metaphor theory with roots in the works of Percy Shelley, Viktor Shklovsky, and I.E.  Richards.
-Richards.
 Finally, I note that metaphors understood in this tradition succeed and fail in interesting ways.
 They succeed when the metaphor connects ideas from two differing conceptual domains.
 At the very least, blending plays an important instrumental in everyday cognitive activity [@lakoff_metaphors_1980].
 At its best, conceptual blending enables learning and discovery [@carroll_interface_1987; @card_methods_2006].
 A vital metaphor revitalizes human experience and produces new knowledge about the world [@shklovsky_voskreshenie_1914; @richards_philosophy_1936].

 In the first chapter of the book I made the case for simulated text, arguing